manirajchahal/manirajchahal/README.md

 - 🌱 I’m continuously expanding my knowledge in areas like network security, ethical hacking, and digital forensics.
 - 👯 I’m looking to collaborate on projects related to cybersecurity and technology.
 - 🤝 I'm always open to discussing potential internship opportunities and tech projects.
 - 🧑‍🍳 Fun fact: I'm a chef!
-Even though I'm only 20 years old, Ive been working as a chef for many years!
+Even though I'm only 20 years old, I've been working as a chef for many years!

 ---